Luke Evans

 Luke George Evans (born 15 April 1979) is a Welsh actor and singer.
-He began his career on the stage, and performed in London's West End productions of Rent, Miss Saigon, and Piaf before making his film breakthrough in the 2010 remake of Clash of the Titans.
-Following his debut, Evans was cast in the action and thriller films Immortals (2011), The Raven (2012), and the re-imagined The Three Musketeers (2011).
+He began his career on the stage, and performed in London's West End productions of Taboo, Rent, Miss Saigon, and Piaf before making his film breakthrough in the 2010 remake of Clash of the Titans.
+Following his debut, Evans was cast in the action and thriller films Immortals (2011), The Raven (2012), and the reimagined The Three Musketeers (2011).

 In 2013, Evans starred as the antagonist Owen Shaw in Fast & Furious 6, and also played Bard the Bowman in Peter Jackson's three-part adaptation of J. R. R. Tolkien's The Hobbit.
 Evans portrayed the vampire Dracula in the character's 2014 film origin story Dracula Untold.
-Evans then portrayed Gaston in Disney's live-action adaptation of Beauty and the Beast (2017), psychologist William Moulton Marston in the biographical drama Professor Marston and the Wonder Women (2017), Wade McClusky in Midway and the Coachman in Disney's live-action remake of Pinocchio (2022).
+Evans then portrayed Gaston in Disney's live-action adaptation of Beauty and the Beast (2017), psychologist William Moulton Marston in the biographical drama Professor Marston and the Wonder Women (2017), played a lead role as John Schuyler Moore in Seasons 1 and 2 of The Alienist (2018–2020), Wade McClusky in Midway, and the Coachman in Disney's live-action remake of Pinocchio (2022).
 He released his debut album, At Last, on 22 November 2019.
-In 2020, he starred in a three-part miniseries The Pembrokeshire Murders.
 In 2021, he had a main role in the Hulu drama series Nine Perfect Strangers.
-He then starred in the black ops military series Echo 3 (2022).
+Evans starred in the 2026 production of The Rocky Horror Show on Broadway, for which he received a Tony Award nomination.

 Early life and education

-Luke George Evans was born on Easter Sunday, 15 April 1979, in Pontypool, and brought up in Aberbargoed, the only child of Yvonne and David Evans.
+Luke George Evans was born on Easter Sunday, 15 April 1979, in Pontypool, Wales.
+He was brought up in Aberbargoed.
+Evans is the only child of Yvonne and David Evans.
 He was raised as a Jehovah's Witness, though he left the religion when he was 16 and left school at the same time.

-At age 17, he moved to Cardiff, where he studied with singing coach Louise Ryan.
-In 1997, he won a scholarship to London Studio Centre, then in Kings Cross, London.
+At age 17, Evans moved to Cardiff, where he studied with singing coach Louise Ryan.
+In 1997, he won a scholarship to London Studio Centre, then located in Kings Cross, London.
 He graduated in 2000.